BigBang1112/gbx-net/README.md

 Required packages: `GBX.NET`

-In case you only need the most basic information about the most common Gbx files (maps, replays, items, ...), do not read the full Gbx file, but only the header part.
-It is a great performance benefit.
+In case you only need the most basic information about many of the most common Gbx files (maps, replays, items, ...), do not read the full Gbx file, but only the header part.
+It is a great performance benefit for disk scans.

 FUN FACT: Reading only the header also does not infect you with GNU GPL v3 and you can use licenses compatible with MIT.
 Header is not compressed with LZO.